SamGowland/Gowla-Macro-Boards/README.md

 Please note, if you have a <b>white eRGB PCB</b> you will need to update your config.c further.
 The example will work with black eRGB boards.

-White encoder and RGB pins should instead look like this.
+White encoder and RGB pins need be updated, surrounding code is not shown just update the 3 lines.

 ```c
 /* RGB */